Lisa Mort

 Emotional release

 Tears, laughter, anger, grief, joy.
 Emotions that have been suppressed in the body surface when the rational mind quiets.
-This is not a breakdown — it is a breakthrough.
+This is not a breakdown.
+It is a breakthrough.
 This is precisely what the work is designed to do.

 Altered states